katherinew5896/sep11-freedom-project/tool/learning-log.md

 ![k](cat.jpeg)

 As you can see here, we started making characters out of using pixels.
+We are planning on using characters we made in the game.
+We found textures of the chairs and other things as you can see under here:
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc